arham-rumi/cui-datesheet-finder/README.md

-# cui-datesheet-finder
+# Date-Sheet Finder for COMSATS University Students

-This repository is used to track my minor project names as DateSheet Finder for COMSATS
+In this minor project, I have created a program